GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 After doing the above configuration, you can create the connection with the adapter in OIC.

+## 2. Create a free apiary account

+You can create a free Apiary account [here](https://login.apiary.io/register). *It is only necessary for the SaaS trigger walkthrough as well.*

-## 2. Use Cloud ERP adapter to make a connection to ERP
+## 3. Use Cloud ERP adapter to make a connection to ERP

 ![](200/1.png)